-The strategic objective of the monitoring is to obtain assurance that WCPL's biodiversity management program is ensuring the Mine's rehabilitation is progressing towards its Completion Criteria and other management domains such as ECAs and Regeneration Areas developing in site resilience.
+The strategic objective of the monitoring is to obtain assurance that WCPL's biodiversity management program is ensuring the Mine's rehabilitation is progressing towards its Completion Criteria.
+Other management actions within ECAs and Regeneration Areas include plantings if required, weed and animal pest control, fence maintenance and bushfire management, as detailed in Section 7.4.